-It employs on its administrative staff at least one CTE -credentialed administrator operating in that role; and
+It employs on its administrative staff at least one CTE -credentialed administrator operating in that role;

-Its offerings are available to other districts and to other schools within its district and that such agreement exists in writing.
+Its offerings are available to other districts and to other schools within its district and that such agreement exists in writing; and

+If a district establishes multiple unique sites for intensive CTE instruction, naming conventions will be consistent across sites to indicate the shared CTE mission.

+A Board of Cooperative Educational Services (BOCES) authorized by state statute as a local education agency may be considered a DCTS if it meets criteria D, E, and F for any approved CTE programs it offers.

 Application and Renewal.
 Districts shall submit requests for approval of a proposed DCTS and for renewal of approval of existing facilities on forms and containing information required by the Board.
 DCTS approvals may be granted for a period of time not exceeding five (5) years, and must be renewed before the expiration of the prior approval period unless an extension is granted by the Board for special circumstances.